slatedocs/slate/source/index.html.md

 To be able to attack a target, it must be within striking distance.
 If the target dies, the player responsible for the last hit is awarded the kill.

 Players can execute melee attacks.
 An attack deals damage based on the characters's attack, his items and the other character's defence and his items.

 Killing an enemy grants a number of points that depends on each's player position on the leaderboard.
-Killing a player that is better than you will give 1000 points per leaderboard position, with a minimum of 10000 points.
-Killing someone below you will give 10000 points - 500 points per position below you.
+Killing a player that is better than you will give 1000 points per leaderboard position.
+Killing someone below you will give 5000 points - 250 points per position below you.
 The minimum amount of points you will receive for a kill is 2000.

+If you kill someone within 3 ranks of you, you will get 5000 points.

 If you kill the same player multiple times in a row, the number of points you receive will be divided by the number of times you killed him.
+Moreover, when you respawn, you cannot suffer any damage for 5 turns, so don't try to spawn kill other players!

 For example:

-1st player kills the last player: 1000 points.
+1st player kills the last player: 2000 points.
-4th best player kills the 10th best player, he gets 4700 points.
+5th best player kills the 10th best player, he gets 3750 points.
-10th best player kills the 4th best player, he gets 6000 points.
+10th best player kills the 5th best player, he gets 5000 points.
 25th player kills the 1st player, he gets 24 000 points!
+3rd player kills 5th player, he gets 5000 points!
+5th player kills 3rd player, he gets 5000 points!

 Damage is calculated with this formula:

+Let's say the first player kills the last player 3 times in a row, he will get 2000 points on the first kill, 1000 points on the second kill and 667 points on the third kill.

+Killing goblins will always give you 2000 points.

 Floor(3 + attacker's power + offensive items - 2 * (defender's defence + defensive items)^0.6 )